lukebrody/yeeql/doc/Query.md

 Contains the result of the query.
 Automatically updates when the underlying data changes.

-You can use the `QueryResult` utility type to get the rersult type from a `Query` type.
+You can use the `QueryResult` utility type to get the result type from a `Query` type.

 ### Example